achaacha/Bitch-Fit-Demo/README.md

 ###### Unstable functions and known issues:
--Accessibility to a specific comic through the `# + number` indication of the URL tag sometimes does not update immediately under certain condition **UNLESS** the url is entered again.
+- Accessibility to a specific comic through the `# + number` indication of the URL tag sometimes does not update immediately under certain condition **UNLESS** the url is entered again.
 The website directs you to the appropriate image on the second try.

 ###### On the to do list:
 - [ ] Convert menu images to SVGs.